 Person to Person Strategies

-Another part of behavior plans that is often left out is the strategies we will use when we interact with students.
-A strong connection with a challenging student can often be an incredible intervention on its own.
+Another part of behavior plans that is often left out is the strategies we use when interacting with students.
+A strong connection with a challenging student can often be an incredible intervention.

 Connection & Communication

-What are key ways to interact with the student to prevent problem behaviors, improve their rate of success, and develop a relationship that will promote positive choices?
+What are key ways to interact with the student to prevent problem behaviors, improve their success rate, and develop a relationship that will promote positive choices?
 What consistent phrases can staff use to prompt the student?

 Example: Frank struggles with Ms. Trundle more than other staff members.
-That's okay, it happens.
-Frank may benefit from Ms. Trundle making some personal connections at the beginning of class or having him in the first small math group.
+That's okay; it happens.
+However, Frank may benefit from Ms. Trundle making some personal connections at the beginning of class or having him in the first small math group.

-She could also consider reminding the whole class how to ask for help if they are struggling with the independent work.
+She could also consider reminding the whole class how to ask for help if they struggle with independent work.

 How should we respond to the problem behavior?
-What reactions does the student respond well to?
+What sort of reactions support more positive behavior?
 Will this depend on how escalated the student is?

-It is helpful to think through how to respond to challenging behaviors ahead of time.
+It is helpful to think through how to respond to challenging behaviors beforehand.
 Our reactions should be purposeful when dealing with challenging behaviors.
 The more we can eliminate possible reinforcers, the better.

-Behavior plans can be simple sticker charts, check sheets, daily schedules, point systems, check-in/check-out and more.
+Behavior plans can be simple sticker charts, check sheets, daily schedules, point systems, check-in/check-out, and more.
 Create a behavior plan that uses student interests, like tokens that are their favorite cartoon character.
 Think about what is manageable throughout the day.
-Don’t create check-ins every 15 minutes.
+For example, don’t create check-ins every 15 minutes.